Deaths the Most Memorable Parts of Life

 NOT RECOMMENDED FOR: Anyone who expects to see their favorite stars not only survive, but thrive, through sci-fi/space monster adversity.

-Life, directed by Daniel Espinosa, opens in theaters March 24, 2017.
+Life, directed by Daniel Espinosa, opened in theaters March 24, 2017; available for home viewing June 20, 2017.
 It runs 103 minutes and stars Ryan Reynolds, Rebecca Ferguson, Hiroyuki Sanada, Jake Gyllenhaal and Ariyon Bakare.
 Watch the trailer for Life here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.